 Effective as of May 1, 2018, the Company entered into an employment agreement with Michael D. Newman (the "Newman Employment Agreement") to serve as the Company's Vice President of Safari Operations.
 Mr. Newman had been the general manager of Wild Animal - Georgia since February 2011.
 Pursuant to the Newman Employment Agreement, Mr. Newman received an initial base annual compensation of \$95,000 per year, subject to annual review by the Board of Directors.
 Mr. Newman also received a \$5,000 signing bonus.
 Effective as of May 1, 2020, Mr. Newman's annual compensation was changed to \$108,000.
-The Newman Employment Agreement had a term of five years and entitled Mr. Newman to participate in any deferred compensation plan the Company may adopt during the term of his employment with the Company.
+The Newman Employment Agreement had a term of five years.
 Effective October 31, 2021, Mr. Newman resigned his employment with the Company.